CLI Tool

 0Success - test results collected or validated successfully

-2Usage error - invalid arguments or flags
+3Auth error - 401, invalid or expired token

 Error Handling